 We are all expected to share any concerns we have about staff conduct around children with the Headteacher.
 As in all schools, if there are concerns about the conduct of the Head, then these should be shared with the Chair of Governors.
 The staff ‘Whistleblowing Policy’ has been discussed and adopted and all staff have access to this document.

-We also follow the South West Child Protection Procedures and the Local Safeguarding Children’s Board local guidance and have systems in place to share concerns regarding children’s welfare, child sexual exploitation, PREVENT/radicalisation and female genital mutilation with our DSLs, with parents and with relevant external agencies.
+We also follow the South West Child Protection Procedures and the Somerset Safeguarding Children’s Partnership local guidance and have systems in place to share concerns regarding children’s welfare, child sexual exploitation, PREVENT/radicalisation, County Lines and Female Genital Mutilation with our DSLs, with parents and with relevant external agencies.
 Part of our legal duty to safeguard our children, may also include us needing to consult specifically with and take advice from, the Police or Children's Social Care, should the need arise.

 By working closely together as a staff and with our partner agencies, we firmly believe that we will continue to offer a safe learning environment for all our children.